gtgunar/Accelerated-square-Array/README.md

   one can easily cache them, and even check if they need updating at all.
   -since serial peek means accessing a member vector serially, it has an almost equal cache coherence compared to a regular vector.
   -mutation at the end is either constant time, or sqrt(n)/2 on average( both cases have 50% chance).
+  -the accelerated square array is faster than the hashed array tree, as insertion in the middle is linear time for the latter.

 *The same concept can be taken further, by using more, C amount of indirection, to have constant C access time and C-th root of N delete/insert time.
   Doing so, dynamically, can make the balance&tradeoffs, between access and insert/delete by modified on the fly.